chtoucas/Abc/README.md

 `Abc` features a rich option type for C#.

 **Status:** _unstable_
-- The API should be stable except for the LINQ extensions.
+- The API should be stable except for the async methods and the LINQ extensions.
 - Testing is well underway but there is still a lot to be done.

 |NuGet|OpenCover|